Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 Kirsty Hume is everything I cannot stand
 And so is Stella Tenant,
-I can’t stand the sampled voices in Burial *Archangel*
+I can’t stand the sampled voices in Burial's *Archangel*
 I wish they were talking to me.

 <!-- block -->